-73 Legislative text - Article 22 - Requirements relating to transparency GO TO TABLE OF CONTENTS 22.5.
+73 Legislative text - Article 22 - Requirements relating to transparency

+22.5.
 The originator and the sponsor shall be responsible for compliance with Article 7 of this Regulation.
 The information required by point (a) of the first subparagraph of Article 7(1) shall be made available to potential investors before pricing upon request.
 The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form.

-STS criteria 73.
-The information required by point (a) the first subparagraph of Article 7(1) shall be made available to potential investors before pricing upon request.
-Verified?
-Yes PCS Comment See section 4.4 Regulatory and Industry Compliance, STS securitisation §(z) and Retention and di Agreement (e). sclosure requirements under the Securitisation Regulation §(e)).
-Section 5.8 Transparency Reporting 74 STS criteria 74.
-The information required by points (b) to (d) of the first subparagraph of Article 7(1) shall be made available before pricing at least in draft or initial form.
-Verified?
-Yes PCS Comment PCS Comment See section 4.4 Regulatory and Industry Compliance, STS securitisation §(z).
+73. The information required by point (a) the first subparagraph of Article 7(1) shall be made available to potential investors before pricing upon request.

+- 4.4 Regulatory and industry compliance - 4.4.3 Compliance with article 7 of the Securitisation Regulation